JuliaParallel/HDFS.jl/README.md

 HDFS.jl provides a wrapper over libhdfs and a julia map-reduce functionality built on top of HDFS.
 The file libhdfs.jl was originally written by Benjamin Yang (@benyang) and part of the julia/extras.
 Methods in HDFS.jl can be used for low level functionality, using direct HDFS APIs.

 File hdfs\_jobs.jl provides a simple parallel map-reduce functionality.
+Since this is work in progress, it may not be stable enough at all times.
 The following are required in order to use it.

 Map Reduce Setup: